DaveParillo/cisc187-reader/docs/_sources/class-I-intro/this.rst.txt

 'this' pointer
 ================
-The :cref:`this pointer` is a value that stores the address of the current object.
+The :lang:`this` pointer is a value that stores the address of the current object.
 Every non-static class member function is passed the ``this`` pointer.
 Whenever a member function or variable is used in a function, ``this->`` is automatically added before the name,